London 3 Essex: Teams for 2018–19

-Teams for 2017-18
+Teams for 2017–18

 London 3 Essex honours

-London 3 Essex is a tier 8 league with promotion up to London 2 North East and relegation down to Essex 1.
+London 3 Essex was a tier 8 league with promotion to London 2 North East and relegation to Essex 1.

 Promotion play-offs

-Since the 2017–18 season there has been a play-off between the runners-up of London 3 Eastern Counties and London 3 Essex for the third and final promotion place to London 3 North East.
-The team with the superior league record has home advantage in the tie.
-At the end of the 2019–20 season the London 3 Eastern Counties have been the most successful with two wins to the London 3 Essex teams none; and the home team has won promotion on two occasions compared to the away teams none.
+From the 2017–18 season there was a play-off between the runners-up of London 3 Eastern Counties and London 3 Essex for the third and final promotion place to London 3 North East.
+The team with the superior league record had home advantage in the tie.
+At the end of the 2019–20 season the London 3 Eastern Counties were the most successful with two wins to the London 3 Essex teams none; and the home team won promotion on two occasions compared to the away teams none.